elizabeth-poggie/elizabeth-poggie/_content/notes/06-W24-intro-to-programming.md

 oh no !! the percentages are being calculated wrong ... how can we fix this?

+We need to do do an explicit type conversion. otherwise we will get another 0 output !!

 ```cs
 int numWomen, numMen, numNonBinary, total;